davidbertoldi/bm_nodeinterpreter/README.md

 ## Overview
-When it is not possible to enter to debug mode or make custom queries without the help of a Support Ticket, a Node interpreter is useful to solve problems fast and precisely.
-The first case is difficult to handle in production environment and the second case may require a lot of time and exhausting back-and-forth.
-In the meantime the situation is getting worse and worse :fire:
+When problems arise, it is not possible to enter in debug mode, that is difficult to handle in production environment, or make custom queries without the help of a Support Ticket.
+In the meantime the situation is getting worse and worse in your production environment :fire:

+A Node interpreter is useful to solve problems fast and precisely!

 This tool provides an efficient way to execute custom code that can help developers to understand the root of a problem, to fix data without deploying a new job, export objects, *etc*.

-All the standard SFCC functions are availabke, along with SFRA and custom ones developed by the team.
+All the standard SFCC functions are available, along with SFRA and custom ones developed by the team.

 ## Installation
 Move to your cartrdiges folder and create a shallow submodule:
 ```bash
 git submodule add --depth 1 git@github.com:davidbertoldi/bm_nodeinterpreter.git
 ```
 The `bm_nodeinterpreter` folder will be added.
-The submodule will be pointed to branch `main`, that always contains the last stable version.
+The submodule will point to branch `main`, that always contains the last stable version.
+Alternatively just download this project and put it in a folder called `bm_nodeinterpreter`.

 Then add the cartridge to your site's path in *Administration > Manage Sites > Settings* (better if you do it for all the sites).